 The highest numbers of immigrants came from Italy (9% of immigrants), Poland (5%), India (5%), Portugal (4.5%), Philippines (4%), Croatia (4%), United States (3%), Iraq (3%), China (3%), and Germany (2.5%).

 About 30% of residents say English is their only or one of their ethnic origins while 20% report Scottish ancestry.
-Hamilton also has a high number of people of Irish, Italian, and German ancestry.
+Hamilton also has a high number of people of Irish, Italian, and German descent.

 Hamilton has become a major Canadian destination for immigrants since February 2014, when the city council voted to declare it a sanctuary city.
 Hamilton has a large number of French-speaking people (Francophones).
 Between 2006 and 2011, the Francophone community in the city grew by 50%.